Research Robots Humanoid Applications Industries Technology Contact

 How does temperature affect force sensor readings?

-Wrist sensors measure forces at the tool tip (interaction with the part).
-Joint torque sensors are integrated into each motor of the robot arm.
-Joint sensors are better for whole-arm collision detection and compliance, while wrist sensors provide higher precision for delicate assembly tasks.
+Wrist sensors capture forces right at the tool tip where it meets the part.
+Joint torque sensors are built into every motor in the robot arm.
+Joint sensors excel at whole-arm collision detection and compliance, while wrist sensors deliver pinpoint precision for delicate assembly jobs.

 Are optical force sensors better than strain gauge sensors?